All Episodes

 And she says, is he saying that education could make someone not gay?

-That's exactly what he's saying, and I think he believes it.
+And I think he believes it.

-And uh, you know, that's where you have an example of really quite extreme bigotry, but it's not something necessarily new.
+And, you know, that's where you have an example of really quite extreme bigotry.

-Uh but he's contradictory in this sense.
+But he's contradictory in this sense.

-When I asked him questions soon afterwards, again about his children, I said, How would you feel, given your relentless anti-Israeli statements?
+When I asked him questions soon afterwards, again, about his children, I said, how would you feel, given your relentless anti-Israeli statements?

 How would he feel if he was to find out that one of his children was dating a Jew?